AleksandarHaralanov/Hats/README.md

 **Default configuration file:**
 ```
-hat-light:
+hats:
+    toggle: true
+    light:
-    enabled: true
+        toggle: true
-    wider: false
+        radius: false
         source:
         - 10
         - 11
         - 50
         - 51
         - 89
         - 90
         - 91
         players: []
 ```

+- `hats.toggle` - Toggles the functionality of the entire plugin.
-- `hat-light.enabled` - Enables or disables the plugin's hat light emission feature.
+- `hats.light.toggle` - Toggles the functionality of the Hats dynamic lightning feature.
-- `hat-light.wider` - Adjusts the radius of the light emitted from hats.
+- `hats.light.radius` - Toggles between short and wide radius for the dynamic lightning feature.
-- `hat-light.source` - Add or remove block IDs.
+- `hats.light.source` - Add or remove block IDs.
 These IDs are used by the plugin to identify which blocks emit light when worn as hats.
-- `hat-light.players` - Players can use the `/hat light` command to toggle their personal preference for hat light emission, which is saved in this configuration.
+- `hats.light.players` - Players can use the `/hat light` command to toggle their personal preference for hat light emission, which is saved in this configuration.

 If you made changes to the configuration while the server is running, it is <u>strongly recommended</u> to use `/hat reload` to apply the changes instead of `/reload`.